hzqst/metamod-fallguys/README_FALLGUYS.md

 ```

-//Use -1 to activated SemiClip between pEntity and all 32 players on server.
+//Use -1 to activated semiclip between pEntity and all 32 players on server.

 g_EntityFuncs.SetEntitySemiClip(pEntity.edict(), -1 );

-//Use -1 to activated PlayerMove-Only-SemiClip between pEntity and all 32 players on server.
+//Use -1 to activated PlayerMove-only-semiclip between pEntity and all 32 players on server.

 g_EntityFuncs.SetEntityPMSemiClip(pEntity.edict(), -1 );